PC who hit ex-footballer Dalian Atkinson guilty of gross misconduct

 The panel is now set to hear evidence on whether the 33-year-old, who was a probationary officer at the time, should be allowed to keep her job or face a lesser sanction later on Friday.

-Mr Atkinson died after being Tasered and kicked at least twice in the head by Monk, who was a more experienced officer.
+Mr Atkinson died after being tasered and kicked at least twice in the head by Monk, who was a more experienced officer.

-The panel was told PC Bettley-Smith used her baton on him, claiming she "perceived" he was trying to get up.
+The panel was told PC Bettley-Smith used her baton on the former player, claiming she "perceived" he was trying to get up.

 However, several civilian witnesses recalled the 48-year-old "was not moving" and "was not resistant".